-Senate Bill 128 would require the Maryland Parole Commission to consider a person's age when determining whether to grant or deny parole.
-Section 7-319 applies to individuals who are at least 60 years old, have served at least 15 years of the sentence imposed, and are serving a parole-eligible sentence.
+Senate Bill 181 would require the Maryland Parole Commission to consider a person's age when determining whether to grant or deny parole.
+Section 7-310 applies to individuals who are at least 60 years old, have served at least 15 years of the sentence imposed, and are serving a parole-eligible sentence.
 These people have long ago aged out of crime, and they are almost invariably very different people than they were when they committed their crimes.
+Their recidivism rates are extremely low.

-The bill also establishes a process for the Maryland Parole Commission to evaluate a request for medical parole, which includes requesting a meeting between the individual and the Commission if the individual is housed in an infirmary, is currently hospitalized, or has been frequently hospitalized over the previous six months.
+The bill also establishes a process, in section 7-309, for the Maryland Parole Commission to evaluate a request for medical parole, which includes requesting a meeting between the individual and the Commission if the individual is housed in an infirmary, is currently hospitalized, or has been frequently hospitalized over the previous six months.
 This allows individuals with debilitating or incapacitating conditions the opportunity for more meaningful medical parole consideration.

 Many of the people in prison who died during COVID were elderly and especially vulnerable due to chronic preexisting medical conditions.
-MAJR regularly receives letters from older men and women who are afraid of dying from COVID and other diseases in prison.
+MAJR regularly receives letters from older prisoners who are afraid of dying in prison from COVID and other diseases.

-Not surprisingly, healthcare costs greatly increase for older prisoners.
+Not surprisingly, healthcare costs significantly increase for older prisoners.
 The Justice Policy Institute estimates that Maryland imprisons approximately 3,000 people over age 50, and nearly 1,000 who are 60 or older.
 JPI also reports that people over 60 are paroled at a rate of only 28 percent.
 This contradicts everything we know about trends in criminal offending in older people.